-Though a major shipping port and large city, the old section of the city is one of the prettier places I've been.
+Though a major shipping port and large city, the old section of Cartagena is one of the prettier places I've been.
 The architecture and people were a real pleasure, marred only by the intense heat.
 After 2 solid months in riding gear with 90's and 100% humidity, we'd all reached the end of our tolerance.

 The final night, Carnaval was ramping up and the excitement and energy was a fun experience.
 The streets in the old section were packed with costumed dancers and having a blast.

 Is it a sin to pose in front of the pope?

 From Cartagena, we all parted ways for our own destinations, myself having chosen to go north on the coast just because I never hear much about it.
 The day we all left, I just rode a few miles and got a hotel, falling asleep about 2 in the afternoon.
 The next morning I headed for Santa Marta, a coastal city a few hours north of Cartagena.
 Along the way it was a nice surprise to find that motorcycles didn't have to pay tolls, squeezing through a narrow lane in which my bike barely fit.

 The highway north was hosting a bicycle event, cyclists stretching for hours and accompanied by police vehicles.
 Santa Marta came up, as hot as Cartagena and I took a break along the waterfront of the dirty, dusty town for a late lunch.
 As I ordered, Charlie texted me that he was in Riohacha, about 3 hours north of Santa Marta and had an extra bed in the room if I was coming that way.
 I'd planned on staying in Marta, but still had energy and the town had no appeal.